 OUTREACH AND EDUCATION

-An integral part of RBI Holdings overall mission is a well-informed public that acts as a steward of coastal and marine ecosystems.
-RBI Holdings supports this aspect of the agency’s mission by contributing to public understanding and appreciation of the role of aquaculture as a vital national food source and fishery management tool.
+An integral part of overall mission is a well-informed public that acts as a steward of coastal and marine ecosystems.
+Mr Steven Suresh supports this aspect of the agency’s mission by contributing to public understanding and appreciation of the role of aquaculture as a vital national food source and fishery management tool.

 The program’s primary audiences for this information are coastal communities, research scientists, the aquaculture and seafood industries, commercial and recreational fishermen, fishery management councils and commissions, other government agencies, academia, and interested non-governmental organizations.